kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 table_map[table_name] = create_table(table_name)
 ```

-- Do use mypy and pyright type checkers to statically type check your client library code.
+- Do use [mypy](https://mypy.readthedocs.io/en/stable/) and [pyright](https://github.com/microsoft/pyright) type checkers to statically type check your client library code.
 - Do use [black](https://pypi.org/project/black/) to format type annotations.
 - Do add type hints directly to the source code.
 If you think you need to use stub files, check with the architects.
-Note that with stub files, type checking will only work for _users_ of the stub, but won't type check the code itself.
+Note that with stub files, type checking will only work for _users_ of the stub, but won't type check the library code itself.
 - Do mark your client library package to distribute type hints according to [PEP 561](https://peps.python.org/pep-0561/).
 - Do use the latest typing features available.
 If not supported by older versions of Python, consider taking a dependency and importing from `typing-extensions`.